11 Ways to Save Electricity: A Simple Guide

 Heating & Cooling- This Is A Big Way To Save On Energy Costs!

 Let’s take up heating & cooling next.
-This is a big one as it makes up about 50% of your typical electricity bill each month.
+This is a big one as it makes up about 50% of your typical electricity bill each month (according to energy star).
 Now you’ve probably noticed that your electricity bill goes up during the winter and during the summer.
 This is obviously because your heating and cooling requirements have risen during these times of the year.
 Now doing without your heating or cooling is not practical, so the best option is to make your A/C as efficient as possible.
 To really do this, you’ll need the assistance from a few devices that are designed to make your A/C run more efficiently.

 One of these is a programmable thermostat.
 This will let you set a schedule for your A/C, indicating when to turn on and off and at what temperature.
 Doing so, you can set it up for maximum efficiency (not have it on when you’re not home, to turn the temp up/down at night, etc).

-The next device you should get is an Electric Saver.
+The next device you should get is an Electricity Saver.
 This device works to eliminate the electrical waste that your A/C is continuously creating.
 Believe it or not, your A/C is drawing more electricity than it really needs to.
 The excess electricity simply goes to waste.
 The Electric Saver will collect this energy and send it back to your appliances for actual use.
 This brings up the efficiency of your home and can reduce your electric bill by about 15% monthly.
 The product lasts for 25 years and requires no maintenance, so there’s literally 25 years of power bill savings waiting for you RIGHT NOW!
 To Buy Now Click Here.

-Can Water Heating Help Me Save On Electric Bills?
+Can Water Heating Help Me Save Electricity?

 Moving right along, we’ll now look at water heating.
 This is another big area of electrical expenditure.
 So it will be a good place to invest some time.
 There’s actually not all that much you can do here besides the following 3 things: